hiteshmishra2103/ecommerce-website/README.md

 I used render.com for hosting the sites, and mongodb atlas for database.

-Check this for each commit detail: https://github.com/hiteshmishra2103/web-dev/tree/main/Ecommerce-site
+Check this for each commit: https://github.com/hiteshmishra2103/web-dev/tree/main/Ecommerce-site

 Getting Started